Renderhaf/Interpreter/README.md

  - Stack Frame based Functions (Including Recursion)
  - Variable assignments (eg: `a=5`, `a+=5`, `a++`)

+## Running
+### Run Rivd Code
+To run Rivd code, you can use the rivd.py file, which takes the first argument in argv as a filepath and runs that file with the interpreter for example:
+`py rivd.py file.txt`

+will return the retval of file.txt
+### Run the tests
+Rivd has a small test suite (~20 Tests).
+To run it, run `pytest` in the main directory.

 ## The Interpreter
 The interpreter consists of three main parts: